Epitome87/50-projects-50-days/README.md

 A Netflix-like animation accompanies the navigation bar being open and closed.
 This consists of a series of divs, each a different color, transitioning from being visible to not being visible at various transition-delay timings, which gives way to the staggering effect.

 ###### `Originally Completed: 9/20/2021`

+### Day 46 - Quiz App

+A simple UI for a multiple-choice quiz.
+The user is presented one question at a time and must select an answer before moving on to the next question.
+When all the questions have been answered, the user sees what they scored.
+A button is then pressed to start the quiz anew.

+###### `Originally Completed: 9/21/2021`